Nine-Power Treaty: Effectiveness

-The Nine-Power Treaty lacked any enforcement regulations, and when violated by Japan during its invasion of Manchuria in 1931 and creation of Manchukuo, the United States could do little more than issue protests and impose economic sanctions.
+The Nine-Power Treaty lacked any enforcement regulations, and when it was violated by Japan during its invasion of Manchuria in 1931 and creation of Manchukuo, the United States could do little more than issue protests and impose economic sanctions.

 In November 1937, the signatories of the Nine-Power Treaty convened in Brussels for the Nine Power Treaty Conference after the outbreak of the Second Sino-Japanese War but to no avail.
 However, the treaty eventually had a role in checking Japanese aggression during the 1932 Battle of Shanghai.

 World War II effectively ended the Nine-Power Treaty.